alextan126/comicsChaos/README.md

--Overview
+**Overview**

-AI Battle Arena is a dynamic web application that allows users to simulate battles between AI-powered fighters.
-Each fighter has unique abilities, stats, and health, providing an engaging experience.
-The app utilizes the PeopleAi package, which calls the langchain4j library to generate realistic player stats based on information available to OpenAi.
-It is built using the Vaddin framework and implements three distinct views, with main logic implemented directly within the views due to the simplicity of the required interactions.
+AI Battle Arena (also known as Comics Chaos) is an engaging and interactive web application that enables users to simulate dynamic battles between fighters.
+Each fighter is equipped with unique abilities, stats, and health, offering a personalized and exciting experience for users.
+The app leverages the PeopleAi package, which integrates the langchain4j library to generate realistic fighter stats based on information accessible to OpenAI.
+Built using the Vaadin framework, AI Battle Arena provides a smooth user experience, featuring three distinct views.
+The logic is directly implemented within the views to simplify the interactions required for the simulation.

--Features:
+**Features**

-  Fighter Selection: Users can select fighters and OpenAi will determine their stats and abilities based on the information available on the internet.
+    Fighter Selection: Users can choose from a variety of fighters, with their stats and abilities determined by OpenAI based on publicly available information.

-  Real-time Battle Simulation: The application displays real-time battle scenarios between selected fighters.
-Interactions are displayed in the form of chat history, and user can retrieve all the actions     that happened before.
+    Real-time Battle Simulation: The app displays real-time combat scenarios between the selected fighters, showcasing interactions in a chat-like format.
+Users can review the entire battle history, tracking all actions taken by each fighter.

-  Player Stats: Each fighter’s stats are generated using the PeopleAi package, which fetches relevant data from the langchain4j library.
+    Player Stats Generation: Fighter statistics are dynamically generated using the PeopleAi package, which pulls relevant data from the langchain4j library to ensure realistic and diverse attributes for each participant.

-  Three-View Layout: The app is structured with three main views to facilitate interaction and easy components reuse.
+    Three-View Layout: The application features a streamlined, three-view layout that facilitates user interaction and simplifies the reuse of components throughout the app.

-  Interactive UI: Built using Vaddin, the user interface provides an immersive experience with seamless transitions and effects.
+    Interactive User Interface: Built using the Vaadin framework, the user interface is highly interactive, featuring smooth transitions and immersive effects that enhance the user experience.

-For more detailed readMe:
+    User selection of attacks: Users are able to select from a selection of 3 attacks that the selected fighter is best known for.
+Open AI will then determine how much damage that attack will do to the other player resulting in a nice round based system.

-https://docs.google.com/document/d/1MMcMNQ_vsHC0nGDXWoBmR_-K95xL46gOnaE0pNJRU6A/edit
+**For a more detailed readMe:** https://docs.google.com/document/d/1MMcMNQ_vsHC0nGDXWoBmR_-K95xL46gOnaE0pNJRU6A/edit

-Check out the demo video:
+**Check out the demo video:**
 https://drive.google.com/file/d/1RGCtMIueOV9WWQbItgQfJTmIxj4tlpNg/view?usp=sharing